mnrkbys/linimagemounter/README.md

 sudo python3 ./linimagemounter.py mount -i /path/to/your/image.E01
 ```

+> [!NOTE]
-*Note 1: `/mnt/linimagemounter` is the default mount point.
-You can specify a different mount point if needed.*
+> By default, /mnt/linimagemounter is used as the base mount point.
+You can specify another if needed.

-*Note 2: Mount-related information is saved in `~/.linimagemounter/linimagemounter.json` (In many cases, saved in `/root/.linimagemounter/linimagemounter.json`).*

 Check the current mounting status:

 ```bash
 sudo python3 ./linimagemounter.py status
 ```

+> [!NOTE]
+> Mount-related information is saved in ~/.linimagemounter/linimagemounter.json.
+When using sudo, it is often saved under /root/.linimagemounter/.

 To unmount the disk image, use: